United Services Recreation Ground: Later history and decline

 The ground saw a reduction in the number of Hampshire fixtures it held during a season, with the number of List A matches dropping to two per season up until 1984, after which one match per season was held there.
 First-class cricket was reduced in 1980 to two matches per season.
 Hampshire played one match there in their 1986 John Player Special League winning run, defeating Warwickshire.
 Speculation about the ground's future use by Hampshire was mentioned as early as 1984, when a review of Portsmouth's history, published by Peter Thompson in The News, speculated whether ground would survive to see a century of county cricket in 1995.
 County cricket there did indeed carry on past the 1980s, with the start of the next decade saw two astonishing matches with Derbyshire as the visitors during the grounds "Cricket Week".
-Having recently defeated Nottinghamshire at the ground in the previous match, with Malcolm Marshall finishing with match figures of 9/94, Hampshire followed this up by recording their largest margin of victory in the Sunday League.
+Having recently defeated Nottinghamshire at the ground in the previous match, with Malcolm Marshall finishing with match figures of 9 for 94, Hampshire followed this up by recording their largest margin of victory in the Sunday League.
 Hampshire made 250 in their innings, before Paul-Jan Bakker and Cardigan Connor dismissed the visitors for just 61.
 To this day it is the joint lowest score Hampshire have dismissed a team for.
 In the County Championship match between the sides, Derbyshire looked on course to chase down their victory target of 235, when they were at 140/2.
 However, Malcolm Marshall took 7 wickets in 51 balls to hand Hampshire a 48 run victory.
 The local press described it as Marshall's "finest hour".

 Hampshire used the ground through most of the 1990s.
 Feats included their highest shared match aggregate of 1,457 runs with Sussex in 1993, while the following season they made their fourth highest first-class total at the ground when they scored 512 against Durham.
 The pattern of holding two County Championship matches and one List A match per season continued through the 1990s, however Hampshire stayed away in 1999 as a result of poor pitch reports prior to the season and fear of points deductions by the ECB should they play on substandard pitches; it was only the second time since 1895 that county cricket had not been played in Portsmouth during a season.
 Hampshire returned in 2000, playing two first-class matches.
 The first saw New Zealand A defeat Hampshire after chasing down 337, just two short of the record chase at the ground by Surrey in 1937.
 The second saw Kent as the visitors, with Rahul Dravid scoring the grounds final first-class century, while Shaun Udal took the final wicket.
 Hampshire lost their final first-class match there by 6 wickets.
 Their final match there came days later in a List A fixture against Middlesex in the Norwich Union National League, which Hampshire lost by 4 wickets.
 With continued poor pitch reports and the centralisation of Hampshire's cricket at their new Rose Bowl ground, these matches marked the final time Hampshire would play at the ground.
 Hampshire played 314 first-class matches there, winning 104 (33%), which compares favourably with Hampshire's other main grounds of the time, with a 27% win ratio at Dean Park, Bournemouth, and a 26% win ratio at the County Ground, Southampton.
 Hampshire also played 54 List A matches there.